 Customer lifetime value= Gross margin contribution * (Monthly retention rate/(1+Monthly discount rate-Monthly retention rate))

 Learn more: Net Promoter Score (NPS) calculation

 - Calculate the average purchase value: This number can be derived by dividing the revenue of the organization by the total number of purchases in the year.
-This timespan should be of a fixed time, like a year or 2 years.
+This timespan should be of a fixed time, like one year or two years.

 - Calculate the average frequency purchase rate: This number can be derived by dividing the number of purchases by the unique customers that made a purchase over that time period.

 - Calculate the customer value: The average customer value can be derived by multiplying the average purchase value and the average frequency purchase rate.

 - Calculate the average customer lifespan: The customer lifespan can be derived by averaging the number of years a customer buys from a business.

 - The last step would be to multiply the customer value and the average customer lifespan together.
 This can help calculate how much revenue a customer can contribute in their life cycle with you.

 LEARN ABOUT: Customer Lifecycle

 The lifespan customer value calculation is similar to the predictive customer lifetime value calculation in that they are both popular predictive models.
 Although extensive, the lifetime CLV shouldn’t be considered a conclusive research method.